 Step 1: Awareness.
 Every team member takes the free assessment and discovers their natural approach.
 This takes five minutes and creates a shared language.

 Step 2: Recognition.
 Teams learn to read each other's approaches in real time.
-Gold Mine asks for details?
+Natural Gold Mines ask for details?
 That's not doubt, it's due diligence.
-Blue Ocean wants to chat before the agenda?
+Natural Blue Oceans want to chat before the agenda?
 That's not wasting time, it's building trust.

 Step 3: Adaptation.
 The team practices flexing.
 Not abandoning their approach.
 Adding range.
-A Gold Mine presenter learns to start with the big picture for Orange Sky and Green Planet before diving into details.
-An Orange Sky manager learns to check in personally with Blue Ocean before assigning work.
+A Natural Gold Mine presenter learns to start with the big picture for Natural Orange Skies and Natural Green Planets before diving into details.
+A Natural Orange Sky manager learns to check in personally with Natural Blue Oceans before assigning work.

 The Return on Investment